 Focus on education and research vs work experience

-Differences in CV length
+Differences in the length of the CV

 CV structure and sections

-Employment CVAcademic CV
+Job CVAcademic CV

 When to useNon-academic roles across various sectorsAcademic, research, or university positions

-Dos and Don’ts for an academic CV format
+Dos and don’ts for an academic CV format

 DO